In previous episodes we visited the Pilsudski Square and the Krakowskie Przedmiescie street. Now we are entering the Old Town.

 From the Castle Square we go down the Świętojańska street to the Market Place.
 On the right side we pass the architecturally interesting buildings of St. John's Archcathedral and the Church of the Gracious Mother of God (B; GPS: 52.248813, 21.012950).

 Market Square is surrounded by colorful old houses; at its center there is a monument of "Warsaw Mermaid" - the symbol of Warsaw, which also appears on its coat of arms.
+The square has always been the vibrant heart of the Old Town, serving as a hub for trade, public events, and social life.

 Going further down the Nowomiejska street to the northern direction we finally come to the Barbican fortification - the ramparts from the sixteenth century (C; GPS; 52.250600, 21.010200).
 On the other side of the Barbican begins the New Town - the district built in the late fourteenth and fifteenth centuries, north of the Old Town.
 We walk down the Fret street; on the right side we pass a house where Maria Sklodowska-Curie was born (D; GPS: 52.251556, 21.008294).
 Finally we come to the spacious New Town's Market Square.
 In the seventeenth century there was built a baroque St. Casimir church.
 At the center of the square you can find very nice, eclectic cast iron fountain from the nineteenth century.
 We go down the street Fret and finish our walk at St. Francis church of 17th century (E; GPS: 52.253571, 21.006618).